hslatman/fibago/README.md

 }
 ```

-An example of using the cache looks like this:
+An example of using the client with a cache configured looks like this:

 ```bash
 $ go run fiba.go